2 Exploring Candy database

 Design View

-In this view, you can see the design of the query and customize it.
+In this view, you can see and modify the design of the query.

 Task 2.5 File: candy365.accdb